ilPikachu/vocaloid-rankings-twitter-bot/README.md

 The Vocaloid Rankings Twitter Bot post Vocaloid music rankings from Niconico every hour.

-This project is created to let people discover the latest trending Vocaloid songs and help Vocaloid content creators to self-promote their songs.
+Let people discover the latest trending Vocaloid songs and help Vocaloid content creators to self-promote their songs in order to reach to a wider audience.

 The bot reaches an average of 200K impressions per month.

 ## To start
 `npm run startdb`